-About a month ago I was trawling through Kickstarter looking at potential up and coming games to support.
-In doing so, I found the usual mix of terrible, meh and some promising games.
+About a month ago, I was trawling through Kickstarter, looking at potential up and coming games to support.
+In doing so, I found the usual mix of terrible, average and promising games.
 However, one which stood out to me was Ancient Cities by Uncasual Games.
-Following some research and in-depth reading of their Kickstarter plan, I decided to back the project and reached out to the developer for an interview as well as some private discussions to talk about the project in more depth.
+Following some research and in-depth reading of their Kickstarter plan, I decided to back the project and reached out to the developer for an interview to talk about the project in more depth.

 What is Ancient Cities?

-Ancient Cities is a city builder game with a heavy focus on survival set in initially Neolithic times but as the player’s city evolves and progresses advancement to the Bronze Age and more is possible.
-At the time of writing this the game already features core Neolithic buildings and building tools, several biomes, animals, a day/night cycle, weather effects, citizens with their own traits and skills each individually simulated, basic survival elements, and citizens carrying out essential tasks.
+Ancient Cities is a city builder game with a heavy focus on survival.
+The player starts in Neolithic times but as the player’s city evolves and progresses, advancement to the Bronze Age and more is possible.
+At the time of writing, the game already features core Neolithic buildings and building tools, several biomes, animals, a day/night cycle, weather effects, citizens with their own traits and skills, basic survival elements, and citizens carrying out essential tasks.

 Ancient Cities was initially presented to the world via Steam Greenlight just a few days before the service closed.
-Ancient Cities was met with a fantastic response with over 10,000 yes votes, becoming rank #2 of the nearly 4,000 games going through Steam Greenlight at the time and gaining over 2,500 followers.
-Greenlight is by no means a great measure of the potential of a game given the slew of rubbish that has managed to get through the system in the past.
-However, following success on Greenlight Ancient Cities has managed to grow in support and has got the attention of some YouTuber’s, press outlets and gamers in general.
-Through convincing early alpha footage, screenshots and community discussion Uncasual Games have been providing the community with evidence that their game and team has some serious potential.
+Ancient Cities was met with a fantastic response of over 10,000 yes votes, becoming rank #2 of the nearly 4,000 games going through Steam Greenlight at the time, and gaining over 2,500 followers.
+Greenlight is by no means a great measure of the potential of a game, given the slew of rubbish that has managed to get through the system in the past.
+However, following success on Greenlight, Ancient Cities has managed to grow a supportive community around it and has got the attention of some YouTubers, press outlets, and gamers in general.
+Through convincing early alpha footage, screenshots and community discussion Uncasual Games has been able to provide the community with evidence that their game and team has some serious potential.
 As with any crowd funded project, however, we do have to maintain some level of scepticism.
-The real proof of the pudding will be in the tasting which will come in the form of a beta which is planned for summer of 2018, but for now, we managed to reach out to Uncasual Games to find out more of what is to come in an interview.
+The real proof of whether this will be a great game or not I think will be reassured when the beta becomes available, which at the time of writing is planned for summer of 2018.
+In the mean time we managed to reach out to Uncasual Games to find out more of what is to come in an interview.

 Our Interview with Uncasual Games